Towada Barayaki

 GOOGLE MAP

-Senbei soup is a local dish of Hachinohe City, Aomori Prefecture, and is a historic hotpot dish that is said to have originated in the late Edo period and is made with a soy sauce base and many other ingredients such as carrots, mushrooms, and burdock root, as well as Nanbu rice crackers.
+Senbei-jiru is a local dish from Hachinohe City, Aomori Prefecture.
+It is a traditional hot pot dish that is based on soy sauce and is said to have originated in the late Edo period, and is filled with many ingredients such as carrots, mushrooms, and burdock, as well as Nanbu rice crackers

 Hachinohe rice cracker soup